-The Co-operative Bank plc meets all DCS costs directly, with the exception of costs charged by the Co-operative Group Limited in respect of the provision of services to the DCS, which will is met by way of contribution payable to the DCS.
-The DBS meets all costs from the DBS.
+The Co-operative Bank plc meets all DCS costs directly, with the exception of costs charged by the Co-operative Group Limited in respect of the provision of services to the DCS, which is met by way of contribution payable to the DCS.
+The DBS meets all costs in respect of the DBS.